 (a) Ethos Marks.
 Subject to the terms and conditions set forth in the Agreement and solely in furtherance of the Purpose, Ethos grants to Producer a limited, revocable, non-transferable, non-exclusive license, without right of sublicense, to use the Ethos trademarks, service marks, and logos set forth in Exhibit C (Ethos Marks) (the “Ethos Marks”) solely to perform its obligations set forth in Section 2.2(a).
 The use of all Ethos Marks, including placement and sizing, shall be subject to Ethos’ then-current trademark use guidelines and prior written approval of Ethos.
 If the Ethos Marks become, or in Ethos’ opinion are likely to become, the subject of an infringement claim, Ethos may at its option modify or replace the Ethos Marks and require Producer to cease use of the allegedly infringing Ethos Marks.
 Prior to Producer’s use of Ethos Marks, Producer shall promptly provide Ethos with samples of all materials that will use the Ethos Marks for approval pursuant to Ethos’ quality control purposes.
 If, in Ethos’ discretion, the Producer’s use of the Ethos Marks does not meet Ethos’ then-current trademark usage policy, Ethos may, at its option, require Producer to revise such material and re-submit it for review under this Section 3.1 prior to display, or release of further materials bearing or containing such Ethos Marks.
 Except for the right to use the Ethos Marks set forth above, nothing contained in this Agreement shall be construed to grant to Producer any right, title or interest in or to the Ethos Marks, and all right, title, and interest in and to the Ethos Marks shall be retained by Ethos.
 Producer acknowledges that Ethos asserts its exclusive ownership of the Ethos Marks and the renown of the Ethos Marks worldwide.
 Producer shall not take any action inconsistent with such ownership and further agrees to take, at reasonable expense, any action that Ethos reasonably requests to establish and preserve Ethos’ exclusive rights in and to the Ethos Marks.
 Producer shall not adopt, use, or attempt to register any trademarks or trade names that are confusingly similar to the Ethos Marks or in such a way as to create combination marks with the Ethos Marks.

 (b) Producer Marks.
-Producer grants Ethos the right to use the Producer’s approved logo for the purpose of Ethos marketing in the following context: Ethos is partnering with Producer to offer Ethos’ Products to consumers.
+Producer grants Ethos the right to use the Producer’s approved logo for the purpose of Ethos marketing in the following context: Ethos is partnering with Producer to offer Ethos’s Products to consumers.
 The use of all Producer Marks, including placement and sizing, shall be subject to Producer’s then-current trademark use guidelines.
 If the Producer Marks become, or in Producer’s opinion are likely to become, the subject of an infringement claim, Producer may at its option modify or replace the Producer Marks and require Ethos to cease use of the allegedly infringing Producer Marks.
-Ethos shall promptly provide Producer with samples of all materials that use the Producer Marks for Producer’s quality control purposes.
+If requested, Ethos shall promptly provide Producer with samples of all materials that use the Producer Marks for Producer’s quality control purposes.
 Except for the right to use the Producer Marks set forth above, nothing contained in this Agreement shall be construed to grant to Ethos any right, title or interest in or to the Producer Marks, and all right, title, and interest in and to the Producer Marks shall be retained by Producer.
 Ethos acknowledges that Producer asserts its exclusive ownership of the Producer Marks and the renown of the Producer Marks worldwide.
 Ethos shall not take any action inconsistent with such ownership and further agrees to take, at reasonable expense, any action that Producer reasonably requests to establish and preserve its exclusive rights in and to the Producer Marks.
 Ethos shall not adopt, use, or attempt to register any trademarks or trade names that are confusingly similar to the Producer Marks or in such a way as to create combination marks with the Producer Marks.

 3.2 Ethos Materials.
 Subject to the terms and conditions set forth in the Agreement and solely in furtherance of the Purpose, Ethos grants to Producer a limited, revocable, non- transferable, non-exclusive license, without right of sublicense, to distribute the Ethos Materials exactly as provided to Producer by Ethos to perform Producer’s obligations under this Agreement.